franzholz/watchwords/README.rst

 Configuration
 -------------

-Insert "Display daily Christian Watchwords (watchwords)" in the Template module setup under "Include static (from extensions)".
+Insert "Display daily Christian Watchwords (watchwords_watch)" in the Template module setup under "Include static (from extensions)".

   * Use the constant editor or the TypoScript setup.
   * Insert an extension plugin and use its flexform.

 You can show the watchwords on every page by a marker inserted into your main